 • Other direct costs: Costs for, for example, materials, supplies and travel that are necessary to carry out the project.

 • Indirect costs (overhead):Costs that are linked to the project but do not arise directly, such as premises and cleaning.
 Indirect costs may amount to a maximum of 30 percent of salary costs.
-Universities, university colleges, research organisations and government agencies may have higher permitted levels, depending on activities.
+Universities, university colleges, research organizations and government agencies may have higher permitted levels, depending on activities.

 For more detailed information about which costs we can finance, see Instructions for eligible costs

-What eligibility requirements apply to costs we finance?
+Which eligibility requirements apply to costs we finance?

 In order for your costs to be eligible for support, the following applies: